 Obtaining medical help for all injured persons should always be the priority after a car accident.
 Once you are in a position to consider hiring a car accident attorney in New York City, remember that New York law imposes a strict three years statute of limitations to file a personal injury lawsuit.
 A car accident lawyer from our firm can meet wherever it is convenient for you, including your hospital room.
-Call 212-869-3500 to speak with an experienced auto accident attorney today, or complete the contact form below to request a free consultation.

 Although a car accident victim can potentially suffer dozens of different types of injuries, each one falls into the category of impact or penetration injury.
 You have an impact injury when part of your body strikes the headrest, steering wheel, dashboard, windshield, or another part of the inside of your car.

 The most common injuries from an impact accident include brain damage, concussion, damage to the spinal cord, and whiplash.
 Unfortunately, seatbelts and airbags are less effective in preventing injury in this type of accident than they are for rear-end and head-on collisions.